-You don't have to go around looking for Leeds student houses because Leodis is the right choice for you!
-Leodis is a purpose-built student accommodation on North West Road in Leeds, offering a city centre location.
+You don't have to go around looking for Leeds student houses because Leodis accommodation is the right choice for you!
+Leodis is a purpose-built student accommodation on North West Road in Leeds, offering a central location in the city.
 The University of Leeds and Leeds Metropolitan University are only 13 and 17 minutes walk, respectively.
-Leeds Arts University is about 5 minutes walk away; no matter the university, you can simply roll out of bed and make it to the morning lecture!
+Leeds Arts University is about 5 minutes walk away; no matter the university, you can simply roll out of bed and make it to the morning lecture when you're at Leodis accommodation!
 Choose to live in en suite rooms in shared flats and enjoy amenities like free Wi-Fi, outdoor courtyard, BBQ area, secure bike storage and more.

-Leodis student accommodation offers contemporary en suite rooms that are well furnished with a large comfy bed, ample wardrobe space, spacious work station and your private en suite bathroom.
-The privacy of your room allows you to study effectively and gives you a break from the busy hum-drum in the flat.
+Leodis student accommodation offers contemporary en suite rooms that are well furnished with a large comfy bed, ample wardrobe space, a spacious work station and your private en suite bathroom.
+The privacy of your room allows you to study effectively and gives you a break from the busy hum-drum going on in your Leodis student housing.
 There is a fully fitted kitchen and breakfast bar in addition to a large living space, furnished with sofas and a flat-screen TV.
 You can come back from uni and unwind with your flatmates over conversations or just be a couch potato and relax.

 Leodis Leeds is just within a few minutes walking distance from local amenities such as pubs, bars, restaurants and cafes.
 7 Spices, Island Grill and Luckys are the restaurants to go to when not in the mood to cook; all just 10 minutes walk away.
-On evenings when you want to unwind with friends and don’t want to waste money on late-night cabs, you can just walk over to the Chemic Tavern, TJ’s Bar or The Eldon; only to name a few.
+On evenings when you don't want to stay in your Mansion student accommodation and want to unwind with friends and don’t want to waste money on late-night cabs, you can just walk over to the Chemic Tavern, TJ’s Bar or The Eldon; only to name a few.
 You can grab coffee and breakfast at Opposite – University and Café Caldo, less than 10 minutes walk.

 The Leeds city centre is only 5 minutes from Leodis, offering you the best of restaurants, shopping, entertainment and nightlife literally at your doorstep!
 The most happening nights are usually at Headingley, Call Lane and the Northern Quarter, for they are dotted with pubs, bars, restaurants and nightclubs.
 Club Mint and Club Mission have a roaring reputation for the best student nights, so make sure you don’t miss out.
 For a day out shopping, Victoria Gate and Kirkgate Market are a must visit while in Leeds.
 For the best experience in the city, out of all student houses in Leeds, this is the best option for students with all kinds of preferences and budget.